 Starting in Auckland, explore the city before heading south to Rotorua perhaps visit the glowworm caves at Waitomo on the way.
 Rotorua with geysers spouting, mud pools bubbling and warm geothermal springs and ponds that create a kaleidoscope of color.
 Head onward to Napier and pick up the Classic New Zealand Wine Trail with its unforgettable wine and food experiences along the signposted 380km (240 mile) route.
 You’ll discover five of New Zealand’s most scenic regions, including three major wine-growing areas.
-From Hawke’s Bay in the North Island to Marlborough in the South Island, this is the gourmet motoring holiday that you can design to suit your taste.
+From Hawke’s Bay in the North Island to Marlborough in the South Island.

 - Economy air round trip from Los Angeles - Auckland, Blenheim - Los Angeles